cliffordsnow/cliffordsnow.github.io/_posts/2015-04-20-LinuxfestNW.md

 Mark Bradley "That it is such a comprehensive map!
 Millions of people making a volunteer map of the whole world!"

+David Wisbey "How colorful the rendering is (compared to Google Maps and even Mapquest)."

 ### What do you tell people when they ask you why you map?

 Ian McEwen "Because I use it!
 OSM is my go-to map for seeing things anywhere in the real world, from OsmAnd and its offline maps on my phone, to looking up addresses with the search/Nominatim, to figuring out routes with OsmAnd